Skip to Content

 Should you drive all the way to Flamingo?
 You can have a great Everglades visit without it and it is far — 38 miles from the park entrance.

 Accommodations and marina activities at Flamingo are managed by the concessionaire Flamingo Adventures, with whom you can book boat tours and rent kayaks, skiffs and bikes.
-You can even rent houseboats — the first non-camping accommodations in Flamingo since 2005.
-(While expensive, we loved our houseboat experience; read about it here.
+You can even rent houseboats.
+While expensive, we loved our houseboat experience; read about it here.

-In 2019, eco-tents — a cross between tents and cabins — became available in Flamingo.
+The eco-tents are a cross between tents and cabins.
 Guests share a central bathroom facility, like at a campground, but stay in a cabin-like structure with electricity, beds and linens.
 Here’s our review of the eco-tents in Flamingo.
-(Rates for the eco-tents vary by season.
+Rates for the eco-tents vary by season.
 They are $95 a night in winter 2023 and we had no trouble getting a last-minute spot on a weekday in January 2023.
-Without furnishings, the screen-enclosed tents are rented for half price off season.)
+Without furnishings, the screen-enclosed tents are rented for half price off season.

-For all camping, eco-tents, houseboats and boat rentals, go to Flamingo Adventures.
+For all lodge, camping, eco-tents, houseboats and boat rentals, go to Flamingo Adventures.

 Tip: As you head out of the Everglades at day’s end, if you have time, stop back at the Anhinga Trail.
 The alligators that look dead in the noon sun become active at dusk, and it’s a thrill to see them silently glide through the water with only their tail gently moving to propel them.
 Also, the walk is quieter and less crowded.
-Some nights, there is a ranger guided walk; check the schedule at the visitor center.
+On Sunday, Tuesday, Thursday and Saturday in winter, a ranger leads a guided walk at 7:30 p.m. at the Anhinga Trail.

 More in-depth Everglades National Park experiences